floriankugler/floriankugler.com/source/about.html.md

 Besides my current professional ventures I'm a deeply curious person with interests in many fields.
 I love to study philosophy, psychology, and economics to better understand and to improve myself, my relationships, and the world around me.

-Although I've been developing software for more than 20 years now, I've pursued many other endeavours in my life as well.
+Although I've been developing software for more than 20 years now, I pursued many other endeavours in my life as well.

 As a kid I was on my way to becoming a classical flute player.
-At the age of 18 I found my passion for sports and started to intensively practice [Aikido](http://en.wikipedia.org/wiki/Aikido) for several years.
-Afterwards I started to train as a [cyclist](http://en.wikipedia.org/wiki/Road_bicycle_racing) and finally ended up doing [triathlon](http://en.wikipedia.org/wiki/Triathlon).
+At the age of 18 I discovered my passion for sports and started to intensively practice [Aikido](http://en.wikipedia.org/wiki/Aikido) for several years.
+Afterwards I got into [cycling](http://en.wikipedia.org/wiki/Road_bicycle_racing) and finally ended up doing [triathlon](http://en.wikipedia.org/wiki/Triathlon).
 I still enjoy training today, although on a less rigorous schedule.

-My not so straightforward academic path just started after working as a freelancer for a few years by studying computer science and physics.
+My academic path started off a bit late after I had worked as a freelancer for a few years out of high school.
+Initially I couldn't decide between studying computer science and physics.
 But soon I dropped the latter to pursue the former.
-Eventually, I added sports science as a second subject and graduated in 2009.
-Afterwards I continued to work at university as research assistant in [sports biomechanics](http://en.wikipedia.org/wiki/Sports_biomechanics).
+Eventually, I took up sports science as a second subject, graduated in 2009, and continued to work at university as research assistant in [sports biomechanics](http://en.wikipedia.org/wiki/Sports_biomechanics).

 After a while I decided to leave the world of academia.
 During my time as a student I had co-founded an elite sports consulting company that I now joined full-time.
 We mainly worked in track and field as well as in soccer with a focus on individual development and teaching movement technique.